cpraveen/fem/deal.II/README.md

 ### Automated installation

-A bash script that can automate the above installation process is also included.
+A bash script that can automate the installation of deal.II is also included.
 Do the following steps

 ```shell
 cd $HOME